ocj137/Ethics-in-Data-Science/EDS/README.md

 Technically, a possible solution might be implementing blockchain as way to insure privacy of data, as well as more transperancy of the transactions of data transactions.

-Socially, it seems to me that we cannot allow this widely used techonology to be owned privately.
+Socially, it seems to me that we cannot bring ourselves to allow this widely used techonology to be owned privately.
 This widely used and needed resource needs to be governed in a public fashion.
 The question becomes then, how?

 Several possibilities come to mind:  as a heavily regulated private utility, like PG&E; a public utility; or as a commonly owned